HenryLoenwind/enderio-wiki/Item-Conduit.md

 # Item Conduit
 ![](http://loenwind.info/eio/Item_Conduit.png)

-The Item Conduit transfers items between blocks.
+The Item Conduit transfers items between containers.

 The GUI is split between the 2 modes of an Item Conduit: *insert* and *extract*.
 They can be toggled independently.